LukaLmelias/yolo/ip2.explanation.md

 - `ports`: Maps port 5000 on the host machine to port 5000 inside the container, enabling access to the backend service.

+## Resulting images were published at my dockerhub registry (public mode)

 - `volumes`: Mounts a Docker volume named mongodb at /var/lib/mongodb to persist MongoDB data.

 - `environment`: Sets the environment variable MONGODB_URI to the MongoDB connection string.